mohammadrezaeicode/mr-excel-repo/README.md

 ## fetch Option [⬆️](#table-of-contents)

-mr-Excel uses fetch (if the images option is used).
-If it is used with Node lower than 18.0.0, you may encounter problems.
-To fix this problem, you can add the fetch option.
-Here’s an example of how the function should look like:
+mr-Excel utilizes the `fetch` API when the images option is enabled.
+However, if you are using Node.js version lower than `18.0.0`, you may encounter issues.
+To resolve this, you can add the fetch option.
+Here’s an example of how the function should be structured:

 ```javascript
 import fetch from "cross-fetch";